CartoDB/carto-selfhosted-helm/README.md

-# Helm chart for Carto 3
+# CARTO self-hosted [Helm chart]

-This repository contains the Helm chart files for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).
+This repository contains the [Kubernetes Helm](https://github.com/helm/helm) chart files for CARTO Platform.
+Run CARTO Self Hosted in your own cloud infrastructre.

+If you are looking for another installation method, please refer to [carto-selfhosted repository](https://github.com/CartoDB/carto-selfhosted).

 ## Deploy CARTO in a self hosted environment